dbsystel/TUPW/README.md

 The class is meant to be instantiated once and then used throughout the lifetime of the program as needed.
 It should not be instantiated every time it is used as reading the key file and calculating the HMAC of it is quite expensive.
 The class stores the calculated key in a secure manner in an instance of the `SecureSecretKeySpec` class which can be found in the `dbscryptolib` source path.

 The key file may have any name and any old content.
 There is no special format.
 It should not be empty.

+It is not necessary that the HMAC key is stored in the program as a byte array.
+It can be generated in any form that seems fit.
+The only requirement is, that it should be something that is generated in or supplied by the program binary.
+One could also use a number generator or some kind of calculation that may be controlled by some configuration parameter.
+Just use your imagination.

 ## Blinding